clusteratlas/index/README.md

-## An open list of everything nice, curated for HTML Indie Game Developers.
+## An open list of everything nice, curated for HTML5 Indie Game Developers.

 > Always open for PR's for contributions :)